Navigate your pharmacy benefits.

 What is a pharmacy benefit management (PBM) company and what does it mean to me?

 A PBM works with your employer or benefits provider to negotiate prescription prices with the pharmacies in your community to save you money.
 When you enroll in health insurance with your employer, you will receive a card with your personal prescription drug benefit information including Member ID (personal identifier), Group # (employer identifier), Bin # / PCN (PBM identifier).
 This information may be included on your health insurance card or a separate card specific to your pharmacy benefit.
 When you pick-up a prescription from your pharmacy, you will be asked to provide this card to determine what you must pay (aka your co-pay or co-insurance) prior to receiving your prescription.

 Can I check to see what my co-pay or co-insurance will be for a specific prescription prior to going to the pharmacy?

 Yes.
-Register or login to the Member Portal to check pricing or contact one of our Member Service Representatives at 888-884-6331.
+Register or login to the Member Portal to check pricing or contact one of our Member Advocates at 888-884-6331.

-My pharmacist said my prescription was rejected and requires prior authorization.
-Now what?
+My pharmacist or doctor said my prescription claim was rejected and requires prior authorization.
+What do I do now?

 What can I do if I can't afford any medications?

 Work with your doctor and pharmacist to make sure you are using the most cost-effective treatment for your condition.
 Make sure you are using a preferred pharmacy and mail-order, if possible.
 If you are prescribed a high-cost specialty medication, one of our Member Advocates can work with you to search for financial assistance.
 Contact them at 888-884-6331.